Premakeerthi de Alwis

 Samaraweera Mudalige Don Premakeerthi de Alwis (3 June 1947 – 31 July 1989 as ප්රේමකීර්ති ද අල්විස්), popularly known as Premakeerthi de Alwis, was a Sri Lankan radio and television broadcaster and lyricist.
-Considered as an iconic figure in Sri Lankan radio television history, he was assassinated during the 1987–89 JVP Insurrection at the age of 42.
+Considered as an iconic figure in Sri Lankan radio television history, he was assassinated during the 1987–89 JVP Insurrection at the age of 42 by armed movement of Janatha Vimukthi Peramuna (JVP).

 Early life and family

 De Alwis was born on 3 June 1947 in Colombo, Ceylon.
 He was the second child of Simon de Alwis, a railway employee from Maradana.
 He was educated at Maradana Maligakande Maha Vidyalaya and Ananda College where he co-edited the school newspaper Dhamma Jayanthi and compiled the Anandaya magazine in 1965.

 In 1961 he unsuccessfully auditioned to be a singer on Radio Ceylon.
 However, his speaking skills enabled him to take part in several children's radio programmes, including Lama Pitiya and Lama Mandapaya, presented by Karunaratne Abeysekera.

 De Alwis had two children – a daughter (Surangi) from his relationship with Daya de Alwis, and a son (Poorna Sampath) from his relationship with Nirmala de Alwis.